 Mobile AR for learning and research

-Wrap-Up: Realizing this immense potential of XR companies have started using XR in their advertising to compliment/supplement their media investments progressively.
+Wrap-Up: Realizing this immense potential of XR companies has started using XR in their advertising to compliment/supplement their media investments progressively.

 About The Author